-Today’s pattern for the Little Dots, Big Dots Infinity Scarf features simple circle-in-a-square motifs that are connected with the join-as-you-go method to create a bold infinity scarf to brighten your day.
+The Little Dots, Big Dots Infinity Scarf features simple circle-in-a-square motifs that are connected with the join-as-you-go method.
+This easy and bold infinity scarf to crochet will brighten your day.
 A soft, cotton yarn makes this neck warmer perfect for wearing year round on all but the coldest winter nights.

 This post contains affiliate links.
 I may receive compensation (at no added cost to you) if you make a purchase using these links.
 Yarn for the sample was generously provided by Wool and the Gang.